 Some might look at Eriu and think it’s a superior paint job because it features bells and whistles like NMM (non-metallic metal) and a bit of freehand.
 Many would likely note that Eriu is painted with better contrast between darker shadows and brighter highlights.
 Those are definitely factors, but I think there’s a more fundamental difference than that between these two paint jobs.
-I digitally edited the photograph of Eriu to remove a lot of the contrast, dull down the NMM, and soften the lining, to in effect ‘paint’ Eriu in a manner more like Libby.
+Below is a digitally edited comparison.
+I edited the photograph of Eriu to remove a lot of the contrast, dull down the NMM, and soften the lining.
+My aim was to in effect ‘paint’ Eriu in a manner more like Libby.
 Let’s compare this edited version of Eriu with Libby.

 Even though her NMM is flat looking and her hair is dull, I would argue that this version of Eriu is still a better paint job than Libby.
 If you walked past the two of them on a contest shelf or game table, the Eriu figure would catch your eye more than the Libby figure.
 This is because Eriu is a better application of another type of value contrast – contrast between different areas of the miniature.
 If you squint your eyes (or shrink the pictures) and look at Libby, the figure kind of blends together visually.
 You can’t see a strong separation between the areas like her hat versus her face, her skin versus her bikini, or her feet versus the sand.
 The midtone colours used for the various areas of the miniature are very similar in value.
 (Value is a measure of how light, medium, or dark a colour is.)